kareemkermad/ParticleDynamics/README.md

 # 2D Particle Dynamics

-# Demo
 [Live Demo](https://kareemkermad.github.io/ParticleDynamics/)

 # Introduction
-This is a JavaScript implementation of the system described in "Physically Based Modelling: Principles and Practice" by David Baraff and Andrew Witkin https://www.cs.cmu.edu/~baraff/sigcourse/
+This is a JavaScript implementation of the particle dynamics described in "Physically Based Modelling: Principles and Practice" by David Baraff and Andrew Witkin https://www.cs.cmu.edu/~baraff/sigcourse/

 # Features